 Every time you open a chat window, you're making a small decision.
 Use the tool to skip the work, or use it to do better work.

-For routine tasks, let the AI handle it.
-For the things you need to actually understand, the skills you want to keep, the knowledge that matters, do the reps.
+For routine stuff, let the AI handle it.
+For the things you actually need to understand, the skills you want to keep, the knowledge that matters, do the reps.

 Nobody else can do them for you.